Title: The Bench That Waits

 This morning, I walked.

 It sounds unremarkable, and perhaps it is.
-People walk every day for transportation, exercise, and the simple necessity of moving from one place to another.
+People walk every day for transportation, exercise, and the simple need to move from one place to another.
 But this walking was different.
 This walking was deliberate, unhurried, without destination.
 I walked the malecón, the seaside promenade that curves along Loreto’s waterfront, and somewhere between my first step and my last, something shifted.
 I began to find myself in the rhythm of my own feet.

-Rebecca Solnit (2001), in her meditation on the history and meaning of walking, writes that “the rhythm of walking generates a kind of rhythm of thinking, and the passage through a landscape echoes or stimulates the passage through a series of thoughts” (pp. 5-6).
-Walking, she argues, is not merely locomotion.
+Rebecca Solnit (2001), in her meditation on the history and meaning of walking, writes that “the rhythm of walking generates a kind of rhythm of thinking, and the passage through a landscape echoes or stimulates the passage through a series of thoughts” (pp. 5–6).
+Walking, she argues, is locomotion and so much more.
 It is a mode of being in the world, a way of thinking with the body, a practice that has shaped philosophers, poets, and pilgrims for millennia.
-I did not set out this morning to think.
+I set out this morning simply to move.
 I set out to move.
 But movement, I am learning, has its own intelligence.

 El Malecón / The Promenade